Inspiring Tomorrow's Singers

 Rodolfus Choral Academy Kennington

-Our Choral Academy in Kennington is a choral education project in two primary schools - St John-the-Divine in Lambeth and John Ruskin in Southwark.
-Our choral leader, Phoebe Tak Man Chow visits both schools once a week giving choral singing lessons to each class and preparing them for performances.
+Our Choral Academy in Kennington has just come to a close.
+We are very proud of the work we did in two primary schools - St John-the-Divine in Lambeth and John Ruskin in Southwark.
+Our choral leader, Phoebe Tak Man Chow visited both schools once a week giving choral singing lessons to each class and preparing them for performances.
 Phoebe is an accomplished organist and keyboard player, with previous experience of teaching class singing lessons and a good knowledge of the great choral repertoire.

-The project is in partnership with the community choir of St John-the-Divine Church, Kennington, run by Ben Vonberg-Clark.
-As we near the end of our first year, we are delighted to be working with the two schools and encouraging their students to join Ben’s choir where they can explore their musicality and enjoy many amazing singing and performing opportunities.
+The project was in partnership with the community choir of St John-the-Divine Church, Kennington, run by Joe Tobin.
+We were delighted to be working with the two schools and encouraging their students to join Joe'’s choir where they can explore their musicality and enjoy many amazing singing and performing opportunities.

 A lesson at St John-the-Divine Primary School, Lambeth